cortisiko/stockAnalysis/README.md

 The goal of this application is to perform ratio analysis as well as give a visual representation (in the form of bar charts) of a few line items on the financial statements.

-### This content is not a recommendation or endorsement of any particular investment or investment strategy.
+### This application is not a recommendation or endorsement of any particular investment or investment strategy.

 DEMO
 ---------------